taylorazizeh/taylorazizeh.github.io/content/project/PV_rightwhales/index.md

 ---
 title: Effects of biological stressor on southern right whales
-summary: Quantifying the acute and chronic effects of kelp gull micropredation on southern right whales in Argentina
+summary: A study done in 2021 examining the acute and chronic effects of kelp gull micropredation on southern right whales in Argentina, compared to undisturbed whales in Australia.
 tags:
   - right whales
   - drone